rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 In addition to the supplied languages for the robot, users can program the robot using other standard tools such as C, C++  using various IDEs like the Arduino IDE and Visual Studio Code.
-VS Code has several plugins specially designed to support Python programming and the ESP32, which is the hardware that powers the XRP.
+VS Code has several plugins specially designed to support Python programming and the ESP32, which is the hardware that powers the Ziobot.